 Better hearing will enhance your quality of life.
 Be open to learning about your new hearing aids and how to use them.

 4. Educate Yourself

 Asking questions is great, and doing plenty of research.
 You might research online and ask people who have had a similar experience.
-Learn about hearing loss and treatment options to prepare for your journey back to hearing well again.
+Learn about hearing loss and treatment options to prepare for your journey to hearing well again.

 5. Be Realistic